shaysegal/techcs-236347/README.md

 3. Insert the needed constraints in the same format seen in the examples.
 4. Insert wanted program to complete, with the sketch hold in a place suitable for the given Synth abilities metioned above.
 5. Click the "Synth Program" button to get the fully completed code.
 Click on "Resert" or "Reset ALL" to change tour input.

+** The convention of inputs:
+- PVars should be of format: ['S'] where S is a string
+-

 ## Demo

 A demo of the User Input mode: